SolsticeSpectrum/Incredibox/README.md

 # Branches
 There are 2 branches `android` and `desktop`
 The desktop branch contains the version you can get on Steam or Mac
 The android branch contains the version from Google Store
+There is also `modding` branch which aims to help modders to begin with modding

 # Changing versions of the app
 To change the version, just open `js/main.min.js` and `js/index.min.js`